jasonpvp/apotomo-datatable/README.md

       end
     end

+    # By defaultathe widget will query the model on its own
     # If apotomo_datatable_datasource is defined, Apotomo::DatatableWidget.datasource will use this to populate
     # its data collection results returned from here are encapsulated in a hash expected by jquery datatables
     def apotomo_datatable_datasource(filter)